Expectations and Rules

 – While we do our very best to help everyone on our retreats have a great trip, it sometimes happens that someone can misbehave or do things that are incompatible with the safety, comfort, or convenience of other members of the tour.
 In those circumstances, we have the exclusive right and discretion to expel someone from a tour at any time, without refund.

-– We encourage practicing high health and safety standards.
-All participants are responsible to research the implications of COVID-19 and other public health risks, including rules around vaccinations and boosters, on travel restrictions at home and abroad before and at the time of travel.
+– All participants travel at their own risk.
+We encourage practicing high health and safety standards, and participants are responsible to research the implications of all public health risks, including COVID-19 and rules around vaccinations and boosters, on travel restrictions at home and abroad before and at the time of travel.
 Ensure you have everything you need so you aren’t turned away from establishments or airports.
 All participants agree to follow safety precautions and health directives set by guides, by Go and Write!, and/or by local officials within the hosting country or by airport and airline officials.
-Examples may include maintaining proper physical distance, the use of face masks that cover your nose and mouth, regular temperature checks, proper hand-washing / sanitizing, quarantining if you are showing symptoms of COVID-19 or other contagious illness, and/or being seen by a health professional at your own expense as a condition of continuing on with the tour.
+Examples may include maintaining proper physical distance, the use of face masks that cover your nose and mouth, regular temperature checks, proper hand-washing / sanitizing, quarantining if you are showing symptoms of contagious illness, and/or being seen by a health professional at your own expense as a condition of continuing on with the tour.
 The possible precautions and directives required are not limited to the examples included here.

-– Ensure you have all of the documents you need, including proof of vaccination, identification, and any required testing, and that you renew your passport if it is due to expire within 6 months of the travel date.
-Be aware that some airports require a government-issued photo I.D., in addition to your passport.
+– Ensure you have all of the documents you need, including proof of vaccination, identification, and any required testing.
+Ensure that you renew your passport if it is due to expire within 6 months of the travel date, as many countries will not allow you to enter if your passport is due to expire within that window.
+Be aware that some airports require a government-issued photo I.D. in addition to your passport.
 Also, please note that each country, state, province, venue, and airport has its own set of expectations—some of which might even change in the days leading up to our retreat—and it is your responsibility to ensure that you meet all of those requirements.

 Refunds, trip insurance, and other information